moose-byte/turtle_npp_zenburn/README.md

 Prerequisites
 -------------
-If you haven't done so already, change your Notepad++ theme to Zenburn
+If you haven't done so already, change your Notepad++ theme to Zenburn.

 1. Click Settings > Style Configurator...
 2. Select Zenburn
 3. Save & Close